Koh Wei Xin - Project Portfolio for The Food Diary

 Current Implementation

-The command format is sort [or/ORDER] [l/LIMIT]
+The command format is sort [or/ORDER] [l/LIMIT] with optional ORDER and LIMIT parameters.

 By default, the restaurants would be sorted in descending order of ratings with no limit applied.